ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/_lectures/midterm-exam.md

 ## Midterm Review

-The discussions on Wedenesday, May 1st will be a midterm review.
+The discussions on Wednesday, May 1st will be a midterm review.
 It's highly suggested that everyone attend at least one of them.

 ## Topics